 Services like OpenAI's ChatGPT and Google's Bard have led to a surge in chatbot-generated online content, and several industries are assessing the impact of the AI boom on their businesses.

-The Associated Press (AP) has signed an agreement with OpenAI to license access to part of its archive in exchange for using the company's general AI technology in some of its news and business operations.
+The Associated Press (AP) has signed an agreement with OpenAI to license access to part of its archive in exchange for using the company's general AI technology in some news and business operations.

 Hoang Ton (according to Reuters)